 Port Tobacco Historic Village

 Just down the road is the Port Tobacco River Park, accessible from the village.
 Take a stroll down the path from the village and select from several trails and experience natures habitat for eagles at the eagle observation platform.
 For more information about the park call 301-392-3470 or visit www.charlescountyparks.com.
-Nearby is the Thomas Stone National Historic Site, which tells the unique stories of Charles County's Thomas Stone, who was one of four Maryland signers of the Declaration of Independence.
+Nearby is the Thomas Stone National Historic Site, (check their website for seasonal hours) which tells the unique stories of Charles County's Thomas Stone, who was one of four Maryland signers of the Declaration of Independence.

 Port Tobacco Courthouse Burch House Stagg Hall